gihanwijesinghe/MineSweeper/README.md

    - Also contains IInputOutput interface which can be extendable to use with input output operations globally.
    - Also contains IInputValidator interface to validate inputs and fetch required output
 3. Game logic
-   - Contains MineSquare and MineField models
+   - Contains "MineSquare" and "MineField" models
-   - Contains GameGenerator which controls the request pipeline of the game (making decisions and arrangement)
+   - Contains "GameGenerator" which controls the request pipeline of the game (making decisions and arrangement)
-   - Contains MineFieldGenerator which do the changes in the minefield according to user inputs
+   - Contains "MineFieldGenerator" which do the changes in the minefield according to user inputs

    Apart from main interactions there are few implementations (such as helpers, constants, errors) used to integrate project functionality